 The bottom three states showcase a similar, yet inverse pattern.
 These are states with smaller populations and thus fewer vehicles on the road.
 That being said, Washington D.C. has more than double the number of registered EVs of all three of these states combined.

-- Here’s every electric vehicle that currently qualifies for the US federal tax credit
+- Here’s every electric vehicle that qualifies for the current and upcoming US federal tax credit

 - How much does it cost to charge a Tesla?